DDoS-Guard L3-L4 protection

 Order a subnet and configure the address from it on the server:

-- For a dedicated server, use the Connect additional public IP addresses subsection;
+- For a dedicated server, use the Connect additional public IP addresses subsection of the dedicated server IP address instructions;

-- For the cloud server, use the Configure access to and from the Internet via a public subnet subsection.
+- For a cloud server, use the Configure access to and from the Internet via a public subnet subsection of the Configure access to and from the Internet instructions.

 2. Order a service